ZachiNachshon/provisioner/docs-site/site/content/docs/latest/getting-started/contribute.md

 1. Automated tests will run to verify your changes
 2. Maintainers will review your code
 3. Address any feedback or requested changes
-4. Once approved, a maintainer will merge your contribution

 ## Best Practices